mybonk/mybonk-wiki/workshop-1/README.md

 - Basic command-line tools

 All this by just adjusting two files:
-- `flake.nix` - Defines inputs and outputs for our system
+- `flake.nix` that Defines inputs (e.x. which nixOS version) and outputs (e.x. a system built based in the inputs)
-- `configuration.nix` - The actual system configuration
+- A nixos system configuration, typically stored in some file that can be named `configuration.nix` (but name is arbitrary, could also be `vm-configuration.nix` or `container-configuration` as we'll see later).

 Follow the simple steps in the following sub-sections!
 ### Clone the Workshop Repository